 State schools are free of charge, both for Portuguese and Expats.
-Teaching is all in Portuguese language, which can be a fast way for youngsters to develop their fluency.
-There are also international schools that teach in English, with prices ranging from €400 to €1,800 a month.
+Teaching is all in the Portuguese language, which can be a fast way for youngsters to develop their fluency.
+International schools also teach in English, with prices ranging from €400 to €1,800 a month.

 Homeschooling is legal in Portugal if you prefer.
 But it’s not as simple as declaring that you are educating your child at home.
-You have to enrol your child at a school, and then elect to conduct their learning at home.
+You have to enroll your child at a school and then elect to conduct their learning at home.
 Registering with a foreign umbrella school can be a simpler alternative for Expats.

 Healthcare for Expats moving to Portugal

 Portugal has good quality public and private healthcare.
 However, most Expats purchase health insurance, even if they qualify for public health care.
 You’ll also need to have private health cover for some visas and work permit options.